ChasVanDav/Astute-Abroad/README.md

 - Develop a Puppeteer-based web scraper to fetch language-learning questions.
 - Process and store scraped questions in PostgreSQL, categorized by purpose and difficulty.
 - Build an API endpoint to fetch questions by category.
-- Add robust error handling and logging for the scraping process.
+- Add error handling and logging for the scraping process.

 ---